eddiedb6/doc/README.md

+# doc
-# Search words in doc and mark in backup file
+Search words in doc and mark in backup file
-# Base on Python
+Base on Python